vuejs/vue/README.md

 ## Questions

-For questions and support please use the [Gitter chat room](https://gitter.im/yyx990803/vue) or submit issues at [vuejs/Discussion](https://github.com/vuejs/Discussion/issues).
+For questions and support please use the [Gitter chat room](https://gitter.im/yyx990803/vue) or [the official forum](http://forum.vuejs.org).
 The issue list of this repo is **exclusively** for bug reports and feature requests.

 ## Issues